OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

   - [Known issues](#known-issues)
   - [Next steps](#next-steps)

-1. Deploy the App Source simulator and sample SaaS fulfillment and licensing service in Microsoft Azure so you can test it
+1. Deploy the **AppSource** simulator and sample SaaS fulfillment and licensing service in Microsoft Azure so you can test it
-2. Observe the interactions between App Source and a SaaS landing page in a simulated environment
+2. Observe the interactions between **AppSource** and a SaaS landing page in a simulated environment
 3. Connect the Northwind Orders application to the sample SaaS licensing service to enforce licenses for Microsoft Teams users

 ## Features added in this lab

-- **App Source simulator** enabling a customer can "purchase" a subscription to your application
+- ****AppSource** simulator** enabling a customer can "purchase" a subscription to your application
 - **Sample web service** that fulfills this purchase and manages licenses for Microsoft Teams users to use the Northwind Orders application
 - **Northwind Orders application** checks to ensure Microsoft Teams users are licensed or displays an error page